{Type 356A/B Fuel Pump}

 NOTE: Weak or leaking valves can contribute to poor starting.
 With weak valves fuel delivery is low.
 Also there is no check valve in our fuel system to prevent the fuel in the carburetors and fuel lines from flowing back toward the tank, especially on hot days.
 Only good valves will help keep fuel in place.
 I keep bringing up how important good sealing valves are, and for all practical purposes the discharge valve is the fuel check valve .
 A faulty inlet or outlet valve can be the reason for a particularly baffling type of vapor lock!
 1

-I now incorporate my made components for rebuilding.
+I now incorporate my American made components in my bench fuel pump rebuilding.
 These parts have been in service on my 56 ' A coupe for years.

 356 A/B early Fuel Pump